-When an HUCTW position is listed in ASPIRE (Harvard’s candidate recruitment system) it appears with the job code title first, followed by the working title, such as: Staff Assistant (Customer Service Specialist).
+When an HUCTW position is listed in Harvard Careers (Harvard’s candidate recruitment system) it appears with the job code title first, followed by the working title, such as: Staff Assistant (Customer Service Specialist).

 Positions can either be adding to head count (new position) or a replacement (filling a position that was vacated).
 Adding a new position may require review and approval if the job has not been funded in the current budget.

 Harvard has three types of full-time schedules, 35, 37.5, and 40 hours per week.
 If the employee is working a normal Monday through Friday (7.0,7.5, or 8.0 hours a day) you are not required to provide schedule information, however, we recommend you do so candidates know the schedule when applying.
 This is especially helpful when schedules are considered atypical.

 An individual you have identified as a new hire for a position prior to posting.
 This could be someone internal or external.

 Some positions may allow for flexible work arrangements, such as flexible hours, telecommuting, and/or job sharing.
 If these options are available, include this information on the position form.
 Click here for more information about Alternative Work Arrangements

 Indicate if the position is grant funded.
 You will need to provide information about the position funding, including the 33 digit billing code, and the budgeted minimum and maximum salary range.
 If you have questions about funding information, contact your local Finance department.
 If you are unfamiliar with Harvard’s salary grade ranges, you can view them within Harvie by clicking here.